Instrument approach: Airport requirements

 Special considerations for low visibility operations include improved lighting for the approach area, runways, and taxiways, and the location of emergency equipment.
 There must be redundant electrical systems so that in the event of a power failure, the back-up takes over operation of the required airport instrumentation (e.g., the ILS and lighting).
 ILS critical areas must be free from other aircraft and vehicles to avoid multipathing.

 In the United States, the requirements and the standards for establishing instrument approaches at an airport are contained in the FAA Order 8260.3 "United States Standard for Terminal Instrument Procedures (TERPS)".
 ICAO publishes requirements in the ICAO Doc 8168 "Procedures for Air Navigation Services – Aircraft Operations (PANS-OPS), Volume II: Construction of Visual and Instrument Flight Procedures".

 Mountain airports such as Reno–Tahoe International Airport (KRNO) offer significantly different instrument approaches for aircraft landing on the same runway, but from opposite directions.
 Aircraft approaching from the north must make visual contact with the airport at a higher altitude than a flight approaching from the south, because of rapidly rising terrain south of the airport.
 This higher altitude allows a flight crew to clear the obstacle if a landing is not feasible.
 In general, each specific instrument approach specifies the minimum weather conditions that must be present in order for the landing to be made.

+Cold temperature airports in colder climates and high altitudes are subject to barometric altimeter errors and require cold temperature error corrections.